segmentio/react-example/src/examples/analytics-quick-start/README.md

 - As a Segment Snippet
 - [Through an NPM package](https://github.com/segmentio/react-example/tree/main/src/examples/analytics-package)

-**The example deployed through this repo uses the Segment snippet by default.**
+**We generally recommend this method of instrumentation.** The example deployed through this repo uses the Segment snippet by default.

-We generally recommend using the Segment snippet when configuring a source as it requires less of an instrumentation lift than configuration using the npm package.
+Benefits of using the Segment snippet:

+- Less instrumentation lift
+- Automatic updates whenever the analytics library is updated
+- Hosted through the Segment [CDN](https://segment.com/docs/glossary/#cdn)

 ## Implementation